saikatkumardey/aidoc/README.md

 aidoc gen main.py -pr
 ```

+## Which model to choose?

+- `code-davinci-002`
+  - most capable codex model
+  - generated docstrings are more accurate and detailed
+- `code-cushman-001`
+  - slightly faster.
+  - generated docstrings are less accurate

+To learn more see [https://beta.openai.com/docs/models/codex](https://beta.openai.com/docs/models/codex)

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.